OpenHPS/openhps-core/README.md

-# openhps-core

-OpenHPS: Core Component
+# OpenHPS: Core Component
-@openhps/core
+This project contains the core component for OpenHPS (Open Hybrid Positioning System).